academyofdata/hbase/README.md

 ```
 to load the data

-let's now use the same technique, but let's limit ourselves to storing just two pieces of information for each rating - the userid and the rating.
+let's now use the same technique, but this time we would like our column qualifier to be the userid and we limit ourselves to storing just two pieces of information for each rating - the userid (column qualifier) and the rating (value).
 We will thus use a column that will be called e.g. 310 for the user with the id 310, the value in that column will be the rating of the said user.

 ```
 echo "create 'RATINGS3','rating'" > ratings3.txt